-- 1. Practical media production worth 30% of the GCSE. - 2.
+- 1. Practical media production (NEA) worth 30% of the GCSE. - 2.
 Exam 1 TV Drama and Promoting Media is worth 35% of the GCSE. - 3.
-Exam 2 Music and News is worth 35% of the GCSE.
+Exam 2 Music and Newspapers is worth 35% of the GCSE.

-Many students continue to study Media at A level, and recent students have gone on to study a wide range of university degrees in different areas including Media Studies, Film Production, Game Design, PR and Marketing, Advertising, Theatrical Make-Up and Journalism.
+Many students continue to study Media at A level, and recent students have gone on to study a wide range of university degrees in different areas including media studies, film production, games design, marketing, advertising, animation & journalism.

-Key Contacts: Mrs White swhite@clcc.college and Mr Lissaman: dlissaman@clcc.college
+Key Contacts: Mrs White swhite@clcc.college and Mr Lissaman@clcc.college